pbloem/gestalt.ink/autoencoders.md

 In short, an autoencoder attempts to learn the _identity function_, $f(\x) = \x$.
 Normally neural networks have no trouble with this.
 The reason that it is challenging in this case, is that the information needs to pass through the bottleneck.
 The <span class="rc">encoder</span> part of the network maps the $n$-dimensional input to this $m$-dimensional representation, and the <span class="gc">decoder</span> maps it back.

-As a consequence, an autoencoder that is somewhat succesfull has learned to map the high dimensional data, to a low dimensional representation.
+As a consequence, an autoencoder that is somewhat succesful has learned to map the high dimensional data, to a low dimensional representation.
 That is the encoder performs a _dimensionality reduction_.
 After training, we can discard the decoder, and use the encoder to map any $\x$, whether from the data or from the same source as our data, to a low-dimensional representation $\x'$.

 <div clas="aside" markdown="1">
-  If you know about [PCA](pca),
+  If you know about [PCA](pca), you may have noted that autoencoders and PCA behave quite similarly.
+In fact, if we use only a singlew linear layer in the encoder and decoder and no activations, and train the autoencoder with least squares loss, the result is almost, but not quite the same as PCA.
+We'll spell out the difference below.
 </div>

+== Autoencoders for dimensionality reduction ==

+What is the poitn of dimensionality reduction?
+For PCA, the aim is often to reduce the number of features in our data, so we can fit a model to is that is too expensive to fit on the original high dimensional data.
+But that is only part of the picture.
+To illustrate the true benefits of this kind of dimentionality reduction, we can show a simple example.

+== Autoencoders and PCA ==